HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ##### The 5 Rules of ARIA (from [W3C’s Using Aria](https://www.w3.org/TR/using-aria/)):

-1. If you can use a native HTML element [HTML 5.1] or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.
+1. If you can use a native HTML element [HTML5.1] or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.
 2. Do not change native semantics, unless you really have to.
 3. All interactive ARIA controls must be usable with the keyboard.
 4. Do not use `role="presentation"` or `aria-hidden="true"` on a focusable element.